dafny-lang/dafny/docs/_includes/Grammar.md

 ## Character Classes
 This section defines character classes used later in the token definitions.
-In this section backslash is used to start an escape sequence, so for example '\\n' denotes the single linefeed character.
+In this section a backslash is used to start an escape sequence; so for example `'\n'` denotes the single linefeed character.
 Also in this section, double quotes enclose the set of characters constituting a character class; enclosing single quotes are used when there is just one character in the class. `+` indicates the union of two character classes; `-` is the set-difference between the